-You are responsible for repaying all the loans you borrow to fund your education as per the terms and conditions detailed on your Master Student Financial Assistance Agreement (MSFAA) or your loan certificate if you borrowed prior to the 2012-13 academic year.
+You are responsible for repaying all the loans you borrow to fund your education according to the terms and conditions detailed on your Master Student Financial Assistance Agreement (MSFAA) and/or your loan certificate if you borrowed prior to the 2012-13 academic year.

 Interest begins to accrue only on the Canada Student Loan portion of your student loan.
 No interest will accumulate on the Newfoundland and Labrador portion of your student loan.
 The interest rate on Canada Student Loan payments is prime plus 2.5% and you have the option of a one-time lock in at prime plus 5%.